sweng-epfl/public/project/03-Operations/Handout.md

  - Then you have a list of `jobs`.
 In this build, we only have one `job` called `test`.
 Each job defines multiple parameters:
  	- First, you have the `runs-on` paremeter, which defines the base container to use.
 Here, we want to run on `macos` because it enables hardware acceleration, which we need to run the emulator.
 We specifiy `macos-latest` to use the latest version of macos, as we don't care about the specific version used in the container.
  	- Then, we have a list of `steps` to run in the build.
 They are ran one after the other.
 A typical `step` has a name, `uses` one or multiple templates, and specifies some parameters defined by the template.
  		+ The first action uses the standard template `actions/checkout@v2` (which corresponds to the tag `v2` on GitHub repository `actions/checkout` - actions are repositories themselves!).
 This action simply clones the repository and sets the current working repository in it.
+ 		+ The second action adds back the secret keys that were previously omitted from the repository.
+		First, the `KEYS` secret that we previously stored is accessed, and then copied to the `app/src/main/res/values/keys.xml` file.
+You can find out more about using secrets in a workflow [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#using-encrypted-secrets-in-a-workflow).
- 		+ Then, you have the action running the tests.
+ 		+ Finally, you have the action running the tests.
 This action uses the template `reactivecircus/android-emulator-runner@v2`.
 This template sets-up an emulator for you, and then lets you execute any script you like.
 Here, our `script` is a command that builds the app and executes the tests on an emulator.
 The documentation of this action can be found in the [GitHub Actions Marketplace](https://github.com/marketplace/actions/android-emulator-runner).
 You will probably want to have a look at this at some point in SDP!

 Now, you can commit the file using the dedicated button.
 After a few seconds, going back to the **Actions** tab you should see an action with the name you chose earlier.
 If everything goes fine, it should be running or scheduled to run soon.
 After a few minutes (~ 5-7mn) you should get a successfull result and a nice green check mark.Now, you can commit the file using the dedicated button.
 After a few seconds, going back to the **Actions** tab you should see an action with the name you chose earlier.
 If everything goes fine, it should be running or scheduled to run soon.
 After a few minutes (~ 5-7mn) you should get a successfull result and a nice green check mark.